hamdii02/OpenStreetMap_Street_Network_Extraction/README.md

 routing approach takes into account the mobility of IoT devices and may update the recommended route regularly by repeating the process, as mentioned earlier.
+==> In this Github repository we share the street network creation using the OpenStreetMap API.